Ensto: the case of the Finnish multinational energy company

 Easy and fast implementation along the supply chain

-The relatively young age of the software also gave Ensto a customisation advantage, designing adjustments to the service and including some modifications that met the specific needs of the company.
+The relatively young age of the software also gave Ensto a customization advantage, designing adjustments to the service and including some modifications that met the specific needs of the company.

 A software that is visibly effective and easy to use that can be developped and adapted